 Curing insomnia doesn’t have to involve drugs that create dependency and cause unwanted side effects.
-CBT-I is a scientific, evidence-based approach to treating insomnia.
+Cognitive behavioral therapy for insomnia (CBT-I) is a scientific, evidence-based approach to treating insomnia.
 CBT-I is based on the principles of Cognitive Behavioral Therapy — a form of talking therapy that focuses on the connection between our thoughts, emotions, and habits.

 CBT-I is recommended by the American Academy for Sleep Medicine, the American College of Physicians, and the European Sleep Research Society.

-Utilizing the principles of CBT-I, Dawn is completely safe, and, unlike drugs, it does not cause side effects or create dependency.
-In clinical trials, 80% of people who underwent CBT-I reported better sleep patterns, and Dawn success stories show that CBT-I can help you fall asleep effortlessly, without pills.
+Utilizing the principles of CBT-I, Dawn is completely safe and, unlike sleep medications, it does not cause side effects or create dependency.
+In clinical trials, 80% of people who underwent CBT-I reported better sleep patterns, and Dawn success stories show that CBT-I can help you fall asleep effortlessly without pills.

 To learn more about how to effectively treat your insomnia and why Dawn is the right choice for you, please fill out this form to start your journey to a restful night’s sleep!

-For more resources on insomnia and how CBT-I can help, visit Dawn.health.
+For more resources on insomnia and to discover how CBT-I can help, visit Dawn.health.

 Dr. Colleen Ehrnstrom is a licensed clinical psychologist with a specialty practice in Acceptance and Commitment Therapy (ACT).
 Areas of expertise include insomnia and other sleep disorders, anxiety, and depression.